ejmg/ageof.info/content/blog/2019/rust_belt_rust_2019/index.md

-Pastorino](https://santiagopastorino.com/) that revolved around building a [toy shell](http://conf2018.rust-belt-rust.com/sessions/#shell) in rust. this workshop was a great experience for me (afaik, everyone) because of the applicability and the and engaging with the material. now, by definition, technical workshops are supposed to be engaging and applied, but this workshop was doubly so for someone inexperienced and looking for a fun, ready, and "realistic" application of rust.
+Pastorino](https://santiagopastorino.com/) that revolved around building a [toy shell](http://conf2018.rust-belt-rust.com/sessions/#shell) in rust. this workshop was a great experience for me (afaik, everyone) because of the applicability of the material and its engagement. now, by definition, technical workshops are supposed to be engaging and applied, but this workshop was doubly so for someone inexperienced and looking for a fun, ready, and "realistic" application of rust.